masonchenus/Multi-purpose-repo/Privacy-Policy.md

 - The drawing studio
 - The workshop mode
 - The scoreboard and leaderboard features
-- All 104+ web-based games and interactive applications offered on the platform
+- All 104+ web-based games and interactive applications offered on the platform and its related apps, including:
+- Games and applications developed internally
+- Games and applications acquired or licensed externally
 - Mobile-responsive versions of the above
 - Any associated APIs, tools, or services we may offer
+- Any future additions in any updates or releases

 ### Scope and Applicability